artlantis/yy/README.md

 ### json
 Encodes information about your breakpoints from Sass and allows you to access it from JavaScript to use with libraries like [enquire.js](//wicky.nillia.ms/enquire.js/) without having to repeat your media queries in JS code.

 This presumes you are using the `respond-to` mixin described above and have  configured your breakpoints using the prescribed Sass map.
-To use, simply include it anywhere in your stylesheets.
+To use, simply include it anywhere in your stylesheets like so:
 ```sass
 +json
 ```